€287.50 for 1 Night

 Top Secret

-The Mirabelle terrace's panoramic view extends through 270 degrees — the only Roman rooftop where St Peter's dome, the Quirinale, the Trinità dei Monti and the Vittoriano monument are all visible from one point.
-The corner of the terrace nearest the Borghese end is the seat to request for the sunset hour.
+The Mirabelle terrace is the only rooftop in Rome from which St Peter's, the Quirinale, the Trinità dei Monti and the Vittoriano are all visible at once — and the corner nearest the Borghese end is the seat to ask for at the sunset hour.
+Come up for the aperitivo even if you are dining elsewhere; the view is the meal.

 The Review